 Being on all fours, using a squat bar or a birthing stool will be a huge help in making sure your baby has plenty of space to move through the birth canal!

-Mama, if your baby is big, you will definitely want to hop in my Purposeful Positioning course, which will give you tons of information for making sure the baby is in a good position and strategies for pushing them out!
+Mama, if your baby is big, you will definitely want to hop into my birth classes now, which will give you tons of information for making sure the baby is in a good position and strategies for pushing them out!

 Say it with me, Mama: My body knows how to birth the baby that it grew.